muhammadhilman/muhammadhilman.github.io/_pages/students.md

 ***Current***

-* [Adillah Putri](https://www.linkedin.com/in/adillah-putri-76368820a/) (2-2023-2024) - The Implementation of WebTransport in PeerToCP Application and Performance Comparison with WebSocket and WebRTC.
+* [Adillah Putri](https://www.linkedin.com/in/adillah-putri-76368820a/) (1-2024-2025) - The Implementation of WebTransport in PeerToCP Application and Performance Comparison with WebSocket and WebRTC.

-* Faisal Hanif (2-2023/2024) - Deployment Analysis of Indonesian Sign System (SIBI) 3D Animation Subtitle Generator with Kubernetes.
+* Faisal Hanif (1-2024/2025) - Deployment Analysis of Indonesian Sign System (SIBI) 3D Animation Subtitle Generator with Kubernetes.
 Co-supervised with [Erdefi Rakun](https://scholar.google.com/citations?user=z0E_d9cAAAAJ&hl=en&oi=ao).

-* [Immanuel](https://www.linkedin.com/in/immanuel-/), [Pradipta Davi Valendra](https://www.linkedin.com/in/pradipta-davi-valendra/), and [Tara Mazaya Lababan](https://www.linkedin.com/in/tara-mazaya-lababan/) (2-2023/2024) - Performance Analysis of GPUs on Openstack Nova, Zun, and Ironic Using Glmark2, Phoronix PyTorch, and Phoronix NAMD in the Cloud Computing Environment at the Faculty of Computer Science, Universitas Indonesia.
-Co-supervised with [Arawinda Dinakaramani](https://www.linkedin.com/in/aquaralpha/).

-* [Razita Afrina Nuriyan](https://www.linkedin.com/in/razita-afrina-nuriyan/) (2-2023/2024) - Improvement of Redundancy Values Due to the Use of Kokkos in LAMMPS (Large-Scale Atomic/Molecular Massively Parallel Simulator) Based on Analysis Results Using GVProf.
+* [Razita Afrina Nuriyan](https://www.linkedin.com/in/razita-afrina-nuriyan/) (1-2024/2025) - Improvement of Redundancy Values Due to the Use of Kokkos in LAMMPS (Large-Scale Atomic/Molecular Massively Parallel Simulator) Based on Analysis Results Using GVProf.

-* [Rahadian Panji Ramadhan](www.linkedin.com/in/rahadian-panji/) and Steven Novaryo (2-2023/2024) - Versatile ChatBot Swarm with Python Selenium.

 ***Past***